 Overview of Azure Stream Analytics Cluster

 Stream Analytics clusters are billed by Streaming Units (SUs) which represent the amount of CPU and memory resources allocated to your cluster.
 A Streaming Unit is the same across Standard and Dedicated offerings.
-You can purchase 36, 72, 108, 144, 180 or 216 SUs for each cluster.
+You can purchase from 36 to 396 SUs for each cluster, by increments of 36 (36, 72, 108...).
 A Stream Analytics cluster can serve as the streaming platform for your organization and can be shared by different teams working on various use cases.

 What are Stream Analytics clusters